 CDs generally pay higher rates than savings accounts.
 But you might be hesitant to tie up your money in CDs.
 There is a way around that, using what is known as a CD ladder.
 That’s a strategy where you use multiple CDs with varying maturities.
 It’s a way of making sure some of your money is liquid, but still earning higher rates of return.

 Let’s use Ally Bank as an example.
-Their High Yield CDs are currently around 2% APR for 12 month CDs.
+Their High Yield CDs are currently offering 2.40% APR for 12 month CDs.
 Now let’s say you have $30,000 you want to invest.
 Rather than investing your entire savings in a single CD, you instead invest 1/12 of your savings each month.
 That’s $2,500 per certificate.

 This means one CD will be maturing every month, giving you a strong measure of liquidity.
 The maturing CD can even be rolled over into a new 12-month certificate.
 This strategy enables you to take advantage of rising rates in the future.